Azure/fta-customerfacingapps/doc/README.md

   * The `Relecloud.Web` project contains the main e-commerce web application
     * This will be deployed as an Azure Web App
     * Especially the `Startup.cs` file is important as it contains the logic to hook up the necessary services based on configuration
-    * If configuration is missing, the service will be replaced by a dummy implementation so you can build up the solution gradually
+    * If a configuration setting is missing for a certain Azure service, it  will be replaced by a dummy implementation so you can build up the solution gradually without running into errors
   * The `Relecloud.FunctionApp` project contains functions to perform background event processing
     * This will be deployed as an Azure Function App

+## Deployment Steps - Core Services

 #### Create an Azure Resource Group
 > This allows you to group all the Azure resources mentioned above in a single container for easier management